Contact

 Bi-fold windows

 Bi-fold windows consist of several hinged panels that fold into each other and can be moved on the side, opening up the space.
 They allow for a simple and smooth operation, but their biggest advantage is the unobstructed view they provide when open.
 They serve to connect the outdoors and indoor spaces, though you can use them to connect indoor spaces too.
+The absence of beams, frames and panels creates a connection in the room.
+The windows are effortless to open and close, requiring maintenance.

 Tilt and turn windows profiles are another popular option loved for their versatile and practical features.
 You can open the window in two ways; first, you can open them similarly to a casement window, or you can tilt the window at the lower end with the upper part angling inside the house.
 The latter option allows the room to stay ventilated but with added security.